xyproto/base-devel/README.md

 # base-devel

-* A small utility for listing all directories in `PATH` that are named `.bin` or `bin`.
+A small utility for listing directories in `PATH` that is named `base-devel` to help test package manager behavior.

-* The utility name is good for testing if package managers behave correctly.
+* It lists all directories in `PATH` that are named `.bin` or `bin`.
 * If the `-n` flag is passed, directories in `PATH` that are not named `.bin` or `bin` are listed.

 ## Installation